dovecot/documentation/source/configuration_manual/mail_location/mbox/mboxchildfolders.rst

 Then if we wanted to create a sub-folder of "foo" we would be fine because we could then do that.
 The rule would then be that messages go into the specially-named file in the directory corresponding to the mail folder name.
-We want want to choose a special name which would be unlikely to collide with a folder name.
+We want to choose a special name which would be unlikely to collide with a folder name.
 We could think to use something like ``mBoX-MeSsAgEs``.
 Now, it turns out that you can configure Dovecot to do this using the ``DIRNAME``
 parameter: